Guide: Understanding, preventing and treating an irritated vulva

 Soaps and shower gels

-Detergents or softeners
+Detergents or fabric softeners

 Intimate perfumes and deodorants